 - Reduced glomerular filtration combined with symptoms of damage;

-- Nephrotic syndrome; or
+- Nephrotic syndrome, or

-- Serious complications of kidney disease.
+- Severe complications of kidney disease.

 Each of these situations will be discussed below.
-If you do not have any of the above problems, yet you still cannot work due to kidney failure, you can still qualify for long term disability benefits if you can show the insurance company that your condition causes such significant limitations that it keeps you from working.
+If you do not have any of the above problems, yet you still cannot work due to kidney failure, you can still qualify for long-term disability benefits if you can show the insurance company that your condition causes such significant limitations that it keeps you from working.

 Chronic Kidney Disease